juadiegaitan/CSHL_RNAseq/_vignettes/01_Home/mydoc_requirements.md

 paste the following commands into your RStudio (or the R) console and execute them with the enter key.

+(1) Install of Bioconductor base packages

 ```r
 source("http://bioconductor.org/biocLite.R")
 biocLite()
 ```

-Check for correct R and Bioc versions
+(2) Check for correct R and Bioc versions

 ```r
 source("http://bioconductor.org/biocLite.R")